Due Friday, September 18 at 11:59 pm Pacific

 Welcome to CS106B!
 This assignment is designed to help you get your development environment set up and running so that you can compile, run, and debug programs.
 There isn't any actual programming involved, and we hope that this doesn't take you too much time to complete.
 Remember, you don't need to understand what the code you're being asked to run is actually doing just yet.
 Over the course of the quarter, each of the different parts of this program will be illuminated!
 This assignment must be completed individually.

 Step 1) Install Qt Creator

 Your first task is to configure your computer for Qt Creator, the development environment that we'll be using in CS106B this quarter.
 Follow the instructions in the Qt Installation Guide for your operating system.

 If you run into trouble installing Qt Creator, don't panic!
 The course staff will be holding a Qt Creator help session virtually on Zoom from 6:00PM – 8:00PM PDT on Thursday, September 17.
 If you run into issues, you can also post on Ed and we can help you out there.

 Step 2) Download starter project

 We will configure a starter project with the files needed for each assignment and post it in the form of a ZIP archive.
-Download the archive and unzip.
+Download the archive and extract all.
+Double-click the

 Step 3) Hash your name